 This warranty gives you specific legal rights and you may also have others rights which vary from state to state.
 If a problem with this product develops during or after the warranty period, you may contact your dealer or Service center.
 If the problem is not handled to your satisfaction, then write to the warrantor's Consumer Affairs Department at the addresses listed for the warrantor.

-PARTS AND SERVICE WHICH ARE NOT COVERED BY THIS LIMITED WARRANTY ARE YOUR or, contact us via the web at: http://www.panasonic.com/contactinfo
+PARTS AND SERVICE WHICH ARE NOT COVERED BY THIS LIMITED WARRANTY ARE YOUR

+RESPONSIBILITY.

 Customer Services Directory